 It might help you understand what’s involved… A Guide to Camping With Cats, by Shalee, ShaleeWanders.com

 Before you do anything else, find out if your cat’s a camp-purr!

-If he’s a door dasher, loves to watch the birds and bugs, and meows to go outside, you probably have an adventure cat.
+If he’s a door dasher, loves to watch the birds and bugs, and meows to go outside, you probably have an adventurous cat.

-However, a cat who is an escape artist and doesn’t fully accept harness training should be left home.
+However, a cat who is an escape artist and doesn’t fully accept harness training is at high risk for disappearing and should be left home.